Jack Lee

 When & How to Book

 The most important variable in getting to Sapa isn’t which transport you choose — it’s when you book.
-Sapa is one of Vietnam’s most visited destinations, and the peak season (September to November and January to March for Tết) sees fierce competition for train berths and comfortable bus seats.
+Sapa is one of Vietnam’s most visited destinations, and the peak season (September to November and around Tết) sees fierce competition for train berths and comfortable bus seats.

 Booking Windows by Season